-Fire Marshal Browning stressed that, due to the fire hazard as well as the inherent risk of injury involved in fireworks, citizens are urged to use extreme caution when handling fireworks to ensure a safe, fire-free holiday.
-"The few moments of pleasure consumer fireworks bring are not worth the risk of property loss, injury, or death."
-"Avoid needless risks," as state by State Fire Marshal H "Butch" Browning.
-"The alternative of a professionally-run public display is, in every way, superior in spectacle and safety."
+Browning said, "Due to the fire hazard as well as the inherent risk of injury involved in fireworks, citizens are urged to use extreme caution when handling fireworks to ensure a safe, fire-free holiday".
+"The few moments of pleasure consumer fireworks bring are not worth the risk of property loss, injury, or death".
+"Avoid needless risks".

-"Help Us Help You" - Keep Louisiana Safe!
+"Help Us Help You"-Keep Louisiana Safe!